Caminandes

-Caminandes is an independently produced series of computer animated short films created by Pablo Vazquez (was born in Río Gallegos, Santa Cruz Province, Argentina), produced and released by the Blender Foundation.
+Caminandes is an independently produced series of animated short films created by Pablo Vazquez (was born in Río Gallegos, Santa Cruz Province, Argentina), produced and released by the Blender Foundation.

 Etymology

 The title "Caminandes" is a portmanteau of the Spanish word "caminar" ("to walk") and Andes, the longest continental mountain range in the world.
 The subtitles of episodes 2 and 3 are also portmanteaus of various Spanish words.

 Plot

 The films center on Koro the llama and his attempts to overcome various obstacles in Patagonia.